Deferred payment agreement

 In Wales, you can request a deferred payment if:

-- you don’t have other income which is able to meet the costs of their care
+- you don’t have other income which is able to meet the costs of your care

 - you have a beneficial interest in the property